7 Best Full-Time RV Living Jobs (Practical Nomadic Careers)

 Telecommuting

-Full Time RV Living Jobs: Telecommuting
+Full-Time RV Living Jobs: Telecommuting

-I’ll start with telecommuting as it is the most common job for full time RV living, and how I originally funded our RV lifestyle.
-RVers with a good internet set-up, can telecommute to any office gig.
+I’ll start with telecommuting as it is the most common job for full-time RV living, and how I originally funded our RV lifestyle.
+RVers with a good internet set-up can telecommute to any office gig.

 For the first three years of our RV life, I kept my previous job in the market research industry.
-90% of my work was on a computer, so I was able to login everyday and do the same work I previously completed from a cubicle.
+90% of my work was on a computer, so I was able to log in every day and do the same work I previously completed from a cubicle.

 How to Find a Telecommuting Job

-When we decided to move into an RV full time, I had no idea if my company would allow me to work from the road.
+When we decided to move into an RV full-time, I had no idea if my company would allow me to work from the road.
 So, I prepare a detailed pitch for my boss highlighting my current performance and plans for working efficiently from the road.

-Specifically, I highlighted that a large portion of my work was done independently and explained how my remote internet set-up would work.
+Specifically, I highlighted that a large portion of my work was done independently and explained how my remote internet setup would work.
 My preparation paid off and the request was quickly approved.

-With the Covid pandemic, most office workers have experience working remotely.
+Post 2020, most office workers have experience working remotely.
 Use your past performance working remotely to prove you can maintain key performance indicators while traveling.

 Pros and Cons of Telecommuting Jobs

-On the downside, keeping your job, means keeping your hours.
+On the downside, keeping your job means keeping your hours.
 Time for exploring is limited when you are clocking in 40 or more hours per week.

 Workamping